astorm/pestle/docs/pestle-library.md

     Enter a Compliment (You Are Great)]
 ```

 Pestle will ask for the third.
 If the user enters a value, pestle will populate the first argument to `pestle_cli` with that value.
-If the user hits return without entering a value, pestle will populate the first argument to `pestle_cli` the the _default_ argument.
+If the user presses return without entering a value, pestle will populate the first argument to `pestle_cli` with the default value.

 ## Options

 Sometimes you want to allow the user to pass an _optional_ value to your program.
-Unix has a long history of options.
+Unix has a long history of options to command line programs.
 If you do a lot of command line work you probably use options on `ls` all the time.

 ```
     $ ls -l
 ```

-Unix command have evolved to be more than a single letter.
+Unix commands have evolved to be more than a single letter.
 For example, the following two curl commands are equivalent

 ```
     $ curl -L http://example.com